xf8b/documentation/docs/xf8bot/startup.md

 See [the GitHub docs](https://docs.github.com/en/free-pro-team@latest/packages/managing-container-images-with-github-container-registry/pushing-and-pulling-docker-images#authenticating-to-github-container-registry) if you need help.
 1. Install Docker if you haven't.
 2. Authenticate to the GitHub Container Registry.
-3. Run `docker pull ghcr.io/xf8b/xf8bot` to pull the image.
+3. Run `docker pull ghcr.io/xf8b/xf8bot:TAG`, with `TAG` being the version you would like to install to pull the image. (latest or stable)
-4. Run `docker run xf8bot:TAG ARGS`, with `TAG` being the version you would like to run (latest or stable) and `ARGS` being the program arguments that you pass in.
+4. Run `docker run xf8bot:TAG ARGS`, with `TAG` being the version you would like to run (you must have pulled from ghcr with the tag before using it) (latest or stable) and `ARGS` being the program arguments that you pass in.
 For a full list of program arguments, see [the documentation](https://xf8b.github.io/documentation/xf8bot/args/).
 5. Invite the bot to your server.
 6. You're done.
 ### Self Compiling